Click on the icon to learn about each camp group.

 Campers in this age group, 11-16, are our eldest group, and are thus encouraged more autonomy in sailing and marine education.
 Campers with sailing experience--or those who are looking for more experience--may be allowed to sail without on instructor on board.
 Autonomy in this way builds confidence and leadership, as well as sailing skills.
 Sailing without an instructor on board is at the discretion of the sailing instructors.
 Not all 'solo' sails will be successful, meaning some may end in a capsize.
 In terms of safety, there is always a powerboat on the water to help.
 Campers are briefed about capsizing and have experienced capsizing before being allowed to sail solo.
 Capsizing can be a valuable learning experience, and to be honest, is pretty fun.

 Vince Lombardi once said “leaders are made, not born”.
-The skills that will be taught are life leadership skills.
-Our goal is not to create the next group of Sea Adventure Camp Instructors, but to empower students with skills that will enable them to make better decisions, and to lead by understanding what it means to be a leader and how to lead using the leadership style that best suits him or her.
+The skills that will be taught in CISF’s Leadership Program are life leadership skills.
+Our goal is not just to create the next group of Sea Adventure Camp Instructors, but to empower youth with skills that will enable them to grow into good people and members of the community.
+Focuses are to help youth gain self-awareness and practice being reflective, present, and open to growth, learning about different ways to be a leader and how they can use their own strengths to benefit others, and working to shift focus from their own camp experience to enriching the experiences of others.